neumino/neumino.github.io/movies.md

-### Nightbooks
+### Straight Outta Nowhere: Scooby-Doo!
+Meets Courage the Cowardly Dog
-*Released on 2021-09-15, vote average 6.9*
+*Released on 2021-09-14, vote average 8.4*

-Alex, a boy obsessed with scary stories, is trapped by a witch in her modern, magical New York City apartment.
-His original hair-raising tales are the only thing keeping him safe as he desperately tries to find a way out of this twisted place.
+With Mystery, Inc. on the tail of a strange object in Nowhere, Kansas, the strange hometown of Eustice, Muriel, and Courage, the gang soon find themselves contending with a giant cicada monster and her winged warriors.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/aQO16k5Vdow?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/2vnTvMK3vVc?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>